-I love little tips and tricks that make my life easier, don’t you?
+I love little tips and tricks for Pinterest that make my life easier, don’t you?

-And this is a GOOD one – being able to SEE, at any given moment, how many pins and repins in TOTAL your blog post has is pretty valuable information!
+And this is a GOOD one – being able to SEE, at any given moment, how many pins and repins in TOTAL your blog post (or ANY blog post) has is pretty valuable information!

 Let me show you how to do it.

 If you’d like to save this info for later: